AdamStein97/Product-Sales-Forecast/readme.md

 Multiple layers of convolution and max pooling are used to increase the dimensionality of the input by encoding some spatial features as well as reducing the length of the sequence.
 The shortened sequence is then fed through a LSTM to produce an encoding of the history.
-A decoder LSTM a prediction one time step at a time by taking in the previous prediction (embedded to a high dimension using a dense layer) as well as the state of the LSTM from the previous step.
+A decoder LSTM makes a prediction one time step at a time by taking in the previous prediction (embedded to a high dimension using a dense layer) as well as the state of the LSTM from the previous step.
 During training, teacher forcing is used to improve optimisation;
 instead of stepping using the previous prediction, the ground truth at the previous time step is used as input.